 5. Go Apple Picking

 My love for The Hallmark Channel resurrected my desire to participate in this aesthetic fall activity.
 There are quite a few spots within a few hours drive, around the Chicagoland area that I can get to.
 I’d love to use the fresh apples to make homemade apple pie and other apple-based recipes.
+Plus, this has been on my fall bucket list for years and I’ve never got around to doing it!

 6. Explore New Thrift Stores In My Area